Plautus: Father–son relationships

 One main theme of Greek New Comedy is the father–son relationship.
 For example, in Menander's Dis Exapaton there is a focus on the betrayal between age groups and friends.
 The father-son relationship is very strong and the son remains loyal to the father.
 The relationship is always a focus, even if it's not the focus of every action taken by the main characters.
 In Plautus, on the other hand, the focus is still on the relationship between father and son, but we see betrayal between the two men that wasn't seen in Menander.
 There is a focus on the proper conduct between a father and son that, apparently, was so important to Roman society at the time of Plautus.

 This becomes the main difference and, also, similarity between Menander and Plautus.
 They both address "situations that tend to develop in the bosom of the family".
 Both authors, through their plays, reflect a patriarchal society in which the father-son relationship is essential to proper function and development of the household.
 It is no longer a political statement, as in Old Comedy, but a statement about household relations and proper behavior between a father and his son.
 But the attitudes on these relationships seem much different—a reflection of how the worlds of Menander and Plautus differed.

 Farce

-There are differences not just in how the father-son relationship is presented, but also in the way in which Menander and Plautus write their poetry.
+There are differences not just in how the father–son relationship is presented, but also in the way in which Menander and Plautus write their poetry.
 William S. Anderson discusses the believability of Menander versus the believability of Plautus and, in essence, says that Plautus' plays are much less believable than those plays of Menander because they seem to be such a farce in comparison.
 He addresses them as a reflection of Menander with some of Plautus' own contributions.
-Anderson claims that there is unevenness in the poetry of Plautus that results in "incredulity and refusal of sympathy of the audience."
+Anderson argues there is unevenness in the poetry of Plautus that results in "incredulity and refusal of sympathy of the audience."